 Ontario's Healthy Kids Community Challenge (HKCC) is a three-year project issued by the Ministry of Health and Long-Term Care.
 The HKCC program is designed to improve the health of children aged 12 and under.
 Various community partners work together to implement community-based programs and activities that focus on physical activity and healthy eating.

-During 2016, the Board received new funding of \$175,000.
-The Board also carried over deferred revenue of \$104,521 from 2015.
-Total Operating expenditures were \$269,136.
-The balance of \$10,385 was included within deferred revenue at year end.
+During 2017, the Board received new funding of \$175,000.
+The Board also carried over deferred revenue of \$10,385 from 2016; total Operating expenditures were \$185,386.